Lecture 2: Model Selection and Multinomial Logistic Regression

 Formally, this nested hypothesis testing is called the likelihood-ratio test.

-1.5.
-Akaike Information Criterion#
+3.5 Akaike Information Criterion

 One of the drawbacks of the analysis of deviance is that it only allows to test nested regression models.
 Fortunately, we have alternatives for model selection.
 The AIC makes possible to compare models that are either nested or not.
 For a model with \(k\) model terms and a deviance \(D_k\) is defined as:

-\[\begin{equation} \mbox{AIC}_k = D_k + 2k. \end{equation}\]
+\[ \begin{equation} \mbox{AIC}_k = D_k + 2k. \end{equation} \]

 Models with smaller values of \(\mbox{AIC}_k\) are preferred.
 That said, \(\mbox{AIC}_k\) favours models with small values of \(D_k\).

 However, \(\mbox{AIC}_k\) penalizes for including more regressors in the model.
-Hence, it discourages overfitting, which is key in model selection.
+Hence, it discourages overfitting.
+This is why we select that model with the smallest \(\mbox{AIC}_k\).

 The function glance() shows us the \(\mbox{AIC}_k\) by model.

-Following the results of the AIC column, we choose poisson_model_2 over poisson_model.
+Following the results of the

-1.6.
-Bayesian Information Criterion#
+3.6 Bayesian Information Criterion

 An alternative to AIC is the Bayesian Information Criterion (BIC).
 The BIC also makes possible to compare models that are either nested or not.
 For a model with \(k\) regressors, \(n\) observations used for training, and a deviance \(D_k\); it is defined as:

-\[\mbox{BIC}_k = D_k + k \log (n).\]
+\[ \mbox{BIC}_k = D_k + k \log (n). \]

 Models with smaller values of \(\mbox{BIC}_k\) are preferred.
 That said, \(\mbox{BIC}_k\) also favours models with small values of \(D_k\).